 | Support | Email (8×5) | Email (8×5) | Email + phone (8×5) |

-Starter (€5/agent): Who This Works For
+Starter v2 (€7/agent): Who This Works For

-Professional (€15/agent): The Sweet Spot Without WhatsApp
+Professional v2 (€16/agent): The Sweet Spot Without WhatsApp

-Plus (€24/agent): Omnichannel with Everything Included
+Plus v2 (€25/agent): Omnichannel With Everything Included

-€24 per agent for a helpdesk with German servers, ISO 27001 certification, and omnichannel capability — that's fair by market standards.
-For comparison: Zendesk Suite Team costs around $55 (approx. €51) per agent.
-On Capterra, Zammad scores 5.0 out of 5 in the "Value for Money" category — Zendesk sits at 4.2.
-Zammad is also consistently listed as a "High Performer" on G2.
+€25 per agent for a helpdesk with German servers, ISO 27001 certification, and omnichannel capability — that's fair by market standards.
+For comparison: Zendesk Suite Team costs around $55 (approx. €47) per agent.

-The point is: Budget for €24 from the start, not €5.
-Starting with the Starter plan and upgrading to Plus three months later just means you've done the onboarding twice.
+The point: Budget for €25 from day one, not €7.
+Starting on the Starter plan and upgrading to Plus three months later just means you've done the onboarding twice.

 Self-Hosting: License-Free Doesn't Mean Cost-Free

-The Bill That No Pricing Page Shows
+The Bill That Doesn't Show Up on Any Pricing Page

 | Item | Estimated cost/month |